 The amount you should borrow to pay for a funeral should be enough to cover all the costs with a small margin for unforeseen expenses.
 You don’t want to get a small loan and then end up needing more as it can be hard to get approved for two loans in a short period.
 On the other hand, you don’t want to borrow too much and overspend.

-Below, find the national median funeral costs according to the National Funeral’s Directors Association.
+Below, find the national median funeral costs, according to the National Funeral’s Directors Association.
 Compare the prices for both an adult viewing with a burial and an adult viewing with a cremation.

 |National Median Funeral Cost Item||Adult Funeral with Viewing and Burial||Adult Funeral with Viewing and Cremation|